 Drivers, cyclists and pedestrians are advised to use caution and follow detour signs when traveling through the area.

 For more information

-To make way for construction of the new Princeton University Art Museum, the sculpture (Any) Body Oddly Propped near the museum entrance has been disassembled and moved into storage.
+To make way for construction of the new Princeton University Art Museum, the old museum complex is being torn down.